hifly81/kafka-examples/README.md

 ## Compile, Test, Run

 If you want to run the test you need:
- - at 1 broker running. listening on localhost, port 9092
+ - at least 1 broker running. listening on localhost, port 9092
  - a running confluent schema registry is need to register the avro schema.
 Further info at: https://github.com/confluentinc/schema-registry
  -  a running RedHat perspicuus schema registry is need to register the avro schema.
 Further info at: https://github.com/jhalliday/perspicuus
+ - atopic with 3 partitions named "demo-2" must exists.

 ### Compile: ###